lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54h/ug_nrf54h20_suit_customize_dfu.rst

 Let us analyze the case where you would like to:

-* Use your own created manifest, as the default by the build system
+* Use your own created manifest template

 * Store editable manifest templates in a custom directory